 Scenic walk to Hohenschwärz & Hofmann’s beers/snacks

 Stage 4: Gräfenberg to Weissenhohe (2.5km).
-If you’ve already made a stop at the Kloster Brewery, you can just walk half that distance to the train station in Gräfenberg (on the way) but for my money, it’s best to finish at the Kloster.
+You could return via the same scenic route if you have time but there is a shorter and flatter one that follows the train tracks part of the way.
+If you’ve already made a stop at the Kloster Brewery, you can just walk to the train station in Gräfenberg (on the way) and get the train from there back to Nürnberg.
+For my money, it’s best to finish at the Kloster.
 They have some of the best beer and food on the circuit.
-They also have a wider range of beers so finishing the walk here, after “the work” of hiking makes life a lot easier.
-The same trains that run from Gräfenberg pass through here.
+They also have a wider range of beers so finishing the walk there, after “the work” of hiking makes life a lot easier.
+The same trains that run from Gräfenberg pass through Weissenohe.

 The monastic brewery in Weißenhohe